MICkey Innovations

 MICkey can operate autonomously and drive itself inside the pipeline.
 It is equipped with four infrared distance sensors mounted on the head to detect obstacles in its path.
 Once launched, MICkey autonomously travels the pipeline using on-board sensors to ensure it can safely progress.
 For instance, if a left-angled bend is detected ahead, the infrared distance sensors will alert MICKey to avoid collision and make a left turn.

 To automatically detect leaks, MICkey's camera requires a dataset to help it recognize what to look for inside the pipe.
 A synthetic dataset was created containing a large number of pipe leak images.
 The dataset was then used to train an AI mode, which was inputted into the camera.
-Using the AI processor inside the camera, MICkey can automatically interpret camera images to recognize leak inside the pipe.
+Using the AI processor inside the camera, MICkey can automatically interpret camera images to recognize leaks inside the pipe.
 When a leak is detected, a rectangle will appear on MICkey’s camera screen around the leak.

 Want to get a quote or connect with one of our team members?
 We would love to hear from you.
 Contact us today at info@mickeyinnovations.com